-D DISTINGUISHED Notably surpasses expectations for level of performance of a student teacher.
+D DICTINICUICUED Note has a supported in the local of a sufference of a student together.
+Demonstrates D DISTINGUISHED Notably surpasses expectations for level of performance of a student teacher.
 Demonstrates exceptional understanding of the teaching/learning process; the roles and responsibilities of a teacher; and the knowledge, skills, and attitudes of a beginning teacher Р PROFICIENT Effectively meets expectations for level of performance of a student teacher.
 Demonstrates significant understanding of the teaching/learning process; the roles and responsibilities of a teacher; and the knowledge, skills, and attitudes of a beginning teacher В BASIC Adequately meets expectations for level of performance of a student teacher.
 Demonstrates acceptable understanding of the teaching/learning process; the roles and responsibilities of a teacher; and the knowledge, skills, and attitudes of a beginning teacher U UNSATISFACTORY Does not meet expectations of a student teacher